Sprinklr (NYSE:CXM) Issues FY 2023 Earnings Guidance

 Wall Street Analyst Weigh In

 A number of equities research analysts recently weighed in on the stock.
-Stifel Nicolaus lowered their target price on shares of Sprinklr from $18.00 to $15.00 in a research note on Wednesday, June 15th.
-Morgan Stanley raised their target price on shares of Sprinklr from $12.00 to $14.00 and gave the company an equal weight rating in a research note on Friday.
-Barclays increased their price target on shares of Sprinklr from $14.00 to $15.00 and gave the company an overweight rating in a research report on Wednesday, June 15th.
-Citigroup reduced their price target on shares of Sprinklr from $15.00 to $12.00 and set a neutral rating on the stock in a research report on Thursday, June 16th.
-Finally, JPMorgan Chase & Co. reduced their price target on shares of Sprinklr from $20.00 to $15.00 and set an overweight rating on the stock in a research report on Wednesday, June 15th.
-Four research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and an average price target of $16.00.
+Morgan Stanley boosted their price objective on shares of Sprinklr from $12.00 to $14.00 and gave the company an equal weight rating in a research report on Friday, September 9th.
+JPMorgan Chase & Co. decreased their target price on shares of Sprinklr from $20.00 to $15.00 and set an overweight rating for the company in a research report on Wednesday, June 15th.
+Stifel Nicolaus decreased their target price on shares of Sprinklr from $18.00 to $15.00 in a research report on Wednesday, June 15th.
+Barclays upped their target price on shares of Sprinklr from $14.00 to $15.00 and gave the stock an overweight rating in a research report on Wednesday, June 15th.
+Finally, Citigroup upped their target price on shares of Sprinklr from $12.00 to $13.00 and gave the stock a neutral rating in a research report on Thursday.
+Four equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and an average target price of $16.13.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in CXM.
-Vanguard Group Inc. lifted its position in Sprinklr by 180.0% during the first quarter.
-Vanguard Group Inc. now owns 4,611,375 shares of the company’s stock valued at $54,875,000 after buying an additional 2,964,701 shares during the period.
-Bank of New York Mellon Corp purchased a new position in Sprinklr during the first quarter valued at $11,368,000.
-BlackRock Inc. lifted its position in Sprinklr by 227.7% during the first quarter.
-BlackRock Inc. now owns 990,051 shares of the company’s stock valued at $11,781,000 after buying an additional 687,969 shares during the period.
-State Street Corp lifted its position in Sprinklr by 396.1% during the first quarter.
-State Street Corp now owns 375,884 shares of the company’s stock valued at $4,473,000 after buying an additional 300,114 shares during the period.
-Finally, Goldman Sachs Group Inc. lifted its position in Sprinklr by 290.0% during the first quarter.
-Goldman Sachs Group Inc. now owns 376,114 shares of the company’s stock valued at $4,476,000 after buying an additional 279,675 shares during the period.
+Several hedge funds have recently made changes to their positions in the company.
+UBS Group AG lifted its position in shares of Sprinklr by 23.4% in the 1st quarter.
+UBS Group AG now owns 5,862 shares of the company’s stock valued at $69,000 after acquiring an additional 1,111 shares in the last quarter.
+Citigroup Inc. increased its stake in Sprinklr by 308.9% in the 1st quarter.
+Citigroup Inc. now owns 2,212 shares of the company’s stock valued at $26,000 after buying an additional 1,671 shares during the period.
+Advisors Asset Management Inc. acquired a new position in Sprinklr in the 1st quarter valued at approximately $44,000.
+Captrust Financial Advisors acquired a new position in Sprinklr in the 2nd quarter valued at approximately $48,000.
+Finally, State Street Corp increased its stake in Sprinklr by 1.7% in the 2nd quarter.
+State Street Corp now owns 382,404 shares of the company’s stock valued at $3,866,000 after buying an additional 6,520 shares during the period.
 Hedge funds and other institutional investors own 53.95% of the company’s stock.

 Sprinklr, Inc provides enterprise cloud software products worldwide.
 The company offers Unified Customer Experience Management platform, a purpose-built to analyze unstructured customer experience data, built to scale across future and modern channels, and integrates all stages of the customer journey.